edufonseca/waspaa19/README.md

    - `learn.stage1_epoch`: number of epochs for stage1
    - `loss.q_loss2`: example of a hyper-parameter (q value) for loss function in second learning stage
-   - `loss.perc_loss2`: percentile {99.0, 96.0, 93.0} to use as max threshold such that losses greater than that are discarded in second learning stage
+   - `loss.perc_loss2`: percentile {99.0, 96.0, 93.0} used as max threshold such that losses greater than that are discarded in second learning stage

   If `learn.mode = 3`, the following can also be defined:

+   - `learn.prune_stage1`: number of epochs before pruning
-  - to do
+   - `learn.prune_loss_type`: loss function used to compute losses for pruning
+   - `learn.prune_discard_percentile`: percentile {99.25, 98.5, 97.75, 97, 96.25} used as max threshold such that clips associated with greater losses are pruned

 Please check the paper for more details.
-The remaining parameters should be rather intuitive.
+The remaining parameters should be intuitive.

 #### (2) Execute the code by: